 I am sure it will last many, many years.
 It is just asking to be painted in pretty colours!

 It looks far smarter and sturdier than the cheaper metal looms and I do love the 45 degree angle and increased working width.

 The photos show the first two pieces I worked on the loom, using the included beads.
 The designs are my own.

-This link – Ultimate Bead Loom leads to the item on Amazon.
-If you purchase it from this link then I would get a small commission from Amazon for sending custom their way.
+These links lead to the item on Amazon.com (left) and Amazon.co.uk (right) .
+If you purchase it from either of these links then I would get a small commission from Amazon for sending custom their way.